wso2/docs-choreo-dev/en/docs/develop-components/source-configuration-descriptor.md

 In the `spec.outbound` section, you can define `serviceReferences`.
 To define `serviceReferences`, you can use the service references generated in the Internal Marketplace when creating a service connection.
 To copy the [outbound connection configurations](https://wso2.com/choreo/docs/develop-components/sharing-and-reusing-services/#sharing-and-reusing-services), see the inline developer guide that is available when you create a connection.

-The `serviceReferences` schema has a specific structure and contains the following details:
+The `serviceReferences` schema expects following fields:

 | Field                | Required     | Description                                                                      |
 |----------------------|--------------|----------------------------------------------------------------------------------|